 The first assumption is that the imaging system is Linear and Shift Invariant (LSI).
 This assumption is needed in order to use the linearity and superposition properties of transfer functions which allow to break down a complex system into smaller pieces easier to deal with individually.

 Linear means twice the intensity, twice the response: images captured in the raw data of commercially available digital cameras can be considered to fall into this category.
 Shift invariant means that the response of the system to a given stimulus should be exactly the same no matter where we look on the sensor.
-This second part is definitely not true in typical digital cameras because of their edgy square pixels and rectangular sampling grid.
+This second part is not true in typical digital cameras because of their edgy square pixels and rectangular sampling grid.
 However, we can typically set up the system to appear to be shift invariant locally within a certain range of operation – allowing the measurement of its MTF at various key spots around the field of view.
+So we will use the properties of transfer functions for our purposes going forward.

 Notes and References